arcomage/arcomage-hd/README.md

 ## Desktop Version

-**If you don't have performance issues playing ArcoMage HD in your browser, then you don't need to use the Desktop Version.**
+**If you don't have performance issues playing ArcoMage HD in your browser, then you don't need the Desktop Version.**

 Some browsers, such as Firefox and Safari, that are not Chrome's engine based, may (or may not) be a bit slow running ArcoMage HD.
 In this case, you can use the Desktop Version.